We sit together in the cool summer morning. Finally, a respite from humid heat. I am not complaining. But the cool feels good.

 Your heart has grown so large, my friend, that it has become hard for you to carry alone.
 There comes a time for each of us when our love outgrows our bodies.
 Don’t fear this.
 It’s just a natural part of life.

-You are like a spider’s web, my dear one, holding on against all odds, filled up with love.
+You are like a spider’s web, dear one, holding on against all odds, filled up with love.
 You have no shadows in you.
-You are as pure as pure is pure, so I know for almost certain, that all good dogs go to heaven.
+You are as pure as pure is pure, so I know, for almost certain, that all good dogs go to heaven.

 Feature Photo: Aaron Burden, aaronburden.com Unsplash